|Irene Mathias, aged 4

-George Mueller considered happiness the normal state of the Christian.
+George Mueller considered happiness the normal emotional state of the Christian.

 Martin Luther too took happiness very seriously.
 Note the urgency with which he deals with unhappiness.
 “First, when I feel that I have become cool and joyless in prayer because of other tasks or thoughts (for the flesh and the devil always impede and obstruct prayer), I take my little psalter, hurry to my room, and, as time permits, I say quietly to myself and word-for-word the Ten Commandments, the Creed, and, if I have time, some words of Christ or of Paul, or some psalms, just as a child might do.